Datagatherer2357/Gareth-Duffy-GMIT-Project/README.md

 * #4 The Iris dataset was imported to Python as a CSV file (see Index[1] of project.py script for various import methods).

   ***(PLEASE NOTE: All Indices e.g. "Index[1]" are reference points for the Python file "project.py" also stored in this repository.
-     This repository contains ALL of the Python code used for this project).***
+     The "project.py" file contains ALL of the Python code used for this project).***

 * #5 Using Python, each version of all the necessary Python libraries were checked and imported (see Index[2] of project.py script).